flightlessphotos/flightlessphotos.github.io/pages/sports-climbing.md

 Originally from West Virginia, I got an early start as a teenager climbing in the New River Gorge and Seneca Rocks.
 Since then, I have climbed everywhere from the beaches of California to Acadia National Park in Maine.
 I've been through many different phases, including highball boudering, sport climbing, ice, trad, multipitch, and deepwater soloing.
+When it comes to photographing climbing, there is simply no substitute for experience.
 </div> <!-- end white-block -->

 <div class="color-block">